nivesh38/Game/README.md

 # Project01
-A c# console game I am working on.
+The base for a c# console game I am working on.